Cape Cod Beach Review: Falmouth Boasts 68 Miles of Beautiful Beaches

-Falmouth is surrounded with beaches on three sides and with the waters of Buzzards Bay and Vineyard Sound.
-With its many outlets and bays, we boast of over sixty-eight miles of coast line and beaches.
+Falmouth is a peninsula on a peninsula, therefore, we have beaches on three sides.
+From Buzzards Bay and Vineyard Sound to the fresh water beaches of Grew’s Pond we have something to offer everyone.
 We have more beaches than any other town on Cape Cod.
-Falmouth residents also like to brag about having the warmest water and the most public beaches on Cape Cod.
-Temperatures average 70 degrees in the summer and beach goers can enjoy the beaches through late autumn.
+Falmouth residents also like to brag about having the warmest water and the most public beaches on the Cape.
+Temperatures average 70 degrees in the summer and beach goers can enjoy the warm water through late autumn.
 Many of us believe that October is by far the most lovely month of the year.

 Many of the beaches are handicapped-accessible and offer beach wheelchairs (reservation required).
-The Palmer House Inn has daily parking passes for sale at the check-in desk.
 For additional information call (508) 548-8623 in-season or go to www.falmouthmass.us

 Falmouth has always been an ideal location for maritime trade including fishing, whaling and shipbuilding.
 Many sea captains called Falmouth home and at one time nearly half of the 300 households in Falmouth were homes of sea captains and those who made their living on the water.
-The man who built the Palmer House in 1901, Joseph C. Fish, owned whaling ships.
+The man who built the Palmer House Inn, in 1901, Joseph C. Fish, owned whaling ships.
+If you are interested in Maritime History, a visit to Falmouth’s Museums on the Green is a must.
+The Museums are just steps from the Palmer House Inn, on the way into town.

-When you arrive at our B&B you will see our welcoming baskets of brightly colored beach towels on the porch we invite you to take with them to the beach.
+When you arrive at our B&B you will see our welcoming baskets of beach towels on the porch.
+We invite you to take them with you to the beach.

 The Falmouth Beach Committee manages ten beaches.
 They are listed below in alphabetical order.